vulpemventures/custodian-vault/README.md

 ```

 It returns a response object that contains:

-* `network`
+* `network` either bitcoin main net or test net
-* extended public key at path `m/44'/0'/0'/0`, that is the master key from which all receiving address are generated (see [BIP-0032](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) for more details).
+* extended public key at path `m/44'/0'/0'/0` for main net, that is the master key from which all receiving address are generated (see [BIP-0032](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) for more details).

 ### Create multisig wallet